Moulton Community Connectors

-Upcoming Health & Wellbeing events' posters and information leaflets are on display at our brand new Community Centre on my stand in the library, noticeboards around the area and at the Surgery.
-Also please like my Facebook Page: https://www.facebook.com/moultoncommunityconnector/ or follow me on Twitter: @moultonconnect for the latest news and information.
+Upcoming Health & Wellbeing events' posters and information leaflets are on display on noticeboards around the area and at the Surgery.
+Also please like our Facebook Page: https://www.facebook.com/moultoncommunityconnector/ or follow me on Twitter: @moultonconnect for the latest news and information.

 There are regular meetings and events at the community centre including:

-Various Fridays (see dates below), 2pm-3.30pm, Musical Memories, Main Hall: our wonderful entertainer, Steve Brown, sings all the favourites for us to listen to, singalong, or even have dance!
-He's open to requests too (Small suggested donation of £2 to go towards expenses).
+Various Fridays 2pm-3.30pm, Musical Memories, Main Hall: our wonderful entertainer, Steve Brown, sings all the favourites for us to listen to, singalong, or even have dance!
+He's open to requests too (Small suggested donation to go towards expenses).
 Refreshments can be ordered from the café which will be served in the hall.
-Upcoming dates in 2018: 2nd November, 23rd November, 7th December and 14th December.
+New dates will be publicised soon.

-Please see Fit Plans, Over 60s Activities and Mums and Tots listings to see groups or activities in the area as well as the centre (Please look under Health & Wellbeing section which is above me in the Community Section).
+Please see Fit Plans, Over 60s Activities and Mums and Tots listings to see groups or activities in the area as well as the centre.

 • Befriending someone in your community (visiting in person or even just making a regular phone call can make a huge difference in someone's life).
 As part of the visit, there may also be a practical purpose, such as reading a newspaper for a visually impaired person, mowing the lawn, or changing a light bulb.
 If you know anyone who may be interested in receiving this kind of support then please encourage them to get in touch.